-One of the goals of the Center for Intercultural Dialogue is to acquire grant funding and then distribute it to Communication scholars who are members of any of the eight member associations of the Council of Communication Associations for research-related travel.
+One of the activities of the Center for Intercultural Dialogue (CID) is to acquire grant funding and then distribute it to Communication scholars who are members of any of the member associations of the Council of Communication Associations (CCA is the parent organization of CID) for research-related travel.
 In 2012, the National Communication Association set aside $5000 to be spent in micro grants to be distributed by the Center, so 5 travel grants were made available to NCA members.
 Reports describing those projects are available.
-In 2013, the Association for Business Communication also set aside funds for micro grants distributed by the Center, and 3 were awarded to ABC members (when those reports are available, they will also be posted).
-As other grants are available directly from the Center, they will be linked here, and also under micro grants.
+In 2013, the Association for Business Communication also set aside funds for micro grants distributed by the Center, and 3 were awarded to ABC members, and those reports are available as well.
+As other grants are available directly from the Center, information will be announced here.

 In the meantime, there are many other sources of funding available to scholars at all levels who wish to travel internationally for research-related purposes; some of those possibilities are listed below.